 - Mix 300 g cooked Japanese short-grain rice with a few pinches of salt.

 - Add the rice to the mold.
 If adding a filling, fill the mold half way and make a dent.
 Add the filling and then add the other half of the rice on top.
-Fill the mold, leaving a 1cm border at the top.
+Fill the mold to the top but don't pack too much.

 - Press the lid on top and push the rice down.